hdr services

 Signs and Symptoms of PAD

-• Intermittent claudication.
-This is the classic symptom of PAD and includes leg discomfort, pain, or cramping that occurs with activity, is relieved with rest, and recurs upon resuming activity.
+• Intermittent claudication, which includes leg discomfort, pain, or cramping that occurs with activity, is relieved with rest, and recurs upon resuming activity.
 The discomfort is often felt in the calves but may also be felt in the buttocks or thighs.

 • Redness or discoloration of the skin in the lower extremities.